 - 1. In the past year, how has the chapter used the Trial Code and/or educated its members on its use? - 2.
-Has the chapter been in violation of The Law of Sigma Nu Fraternity, Inc., the Risk Reduction Policy and Guidelines, or College/University policy in the past year?
+Has the chapter been in violation of The Law of Sigma Nu Fraternity, Inc., the Risk Reduction Policy, or College/University policy in the past year?
 If yes, please explain. - 3.
+Describe the virtual operations plan developed by the chapter for this year.
+How often was this plan formally updated (e.g. start of academic and calendar year)?
+What was done to educate the membership on any related policy or operational changes? - 4.
 How often does the chapter review and update its bylaws?
-Provide the date of the last bylaw update and describe the process used to review and update the bylaws. - 4.
-Explain the chapter's crisis management plan and how members are educated on that plan. - 5.
+Provide the date of the last bylaw update and describe the process used to review and update the bylaws. - 5.
+Explain the chapter's crisis management plan and how members are educated on that plan. - 6.
 In addition to the Trial Code, what other accountability mechanisms does the chapter have in place?
 How are they implemented?
-How are members regularly educated on and encouraged to use these mechanisms? - 6.
-Has the chapter conducted one or more of the following sessions from Module B of All Chapter LEAD this academic year Session 2: Delegation; Session 3: Effective Meetings; Session 5: Officer Transition; or Session 7: Accountability?
-If so, indicate the session(s) and the facilitator(s). - 7.
+How are members regularly educated on and encouraged to use these mechanisms? - Has the chapter conducted one or more of the following sessions from Module B of All Chapter LEAD this academic year - Session 2: Delegation; Session 3: Effective Meetings; Session 5: Officer Transition; or Session 7: Accountability?
+If so, indicate the session(s) and the facilitator(s). - 8.
 How has the chapter incorporated best practices into its operations in this area?
 Best practices could come from the Best Practices Library, other chapters and organizations, or additional sources.
 If citing from the Best Practices Library, please reference the practice #; for example, Governance and Accountability #1.

-Supporting Documents for Governance and Accountability - Indicate any supporting documents to create/acquire and the chapter officer or member assigned to do so. ☐ Chapter judicial board (or other accountability mechanism) process ☐ Report from college/university fraternity/sorority advisor indicating that the chapter has no been in violation of college/university policy in the past year Chapter bylaws Chapter crisis management plan
+Supporting Documents for Governance and Accountability - Indicate any supporting documents to create/acquire and the chapter officer or member assigned to do so.

+- Chapter judicial board process (or other accountability mechanism) - Report from college/university fraternity/sorority advisor indicating that the chapter has not been in violation of college/university policy in the past year

+Chapter bylaws